Cleveland Clinic Children’s New Outpatient Center Opens

 At Cleveland Clinic, art and medicine converge.
 Throughout its facilities, contemporary artworks are on display, hundreds of free musical performances take place each year, and patients benefit from art and music therapy, helping them cope with illness.

-All of this is accomplished under the auspices of the Arts & Medicine Institute, which Tom Mihaljevic, MD, CEO and President of Cleveland Clinic, has described as “an absolutely wonderful idea carried into reality by a group of people who supported bringing the arts into the healing environment.”
+All of this is accomplished under the auspices of the Arts & Medicine Institute, which Tom Mihaljevic, MD, CEO, President and Morton L. Mandel CEO Chair of Cleveland Clinic, has described as “an absolutely wonderful idea carried into reality by a group of people who supported bringing the arts into the healing environment.”

 The institute is celebrating its 10th anniversary this year.
 In surveys and casual conversation, patients, visitors and caregivers note that the art at Cleveland Clinic is comforting and mood-enhancing; that it lowers stress and improves health outcomes.